 “Me either.
 Wouldn't have thought to encounter a whole bunch of high schoolers out here.
 This place seems far away from anything teens seem to be interested in these days.”

 “Well, we were a different generation.
-We didn't have cell phones and laptops,” Dean said and Aidan seemed to now look at him more attentively.
+We didn't have cell phones and laptops,” Dean said and Aidan seemed to now look at them more attentively.
 Dean knew they looked younger than they were.
-Aidan probably meant to point out that they couldn't possibly be the same generation, but he held his thought after scrutinizing Dean.
+Aidan probably meant to point that out, but he held his tongue after scrutinizing Dean.

 “That's true,” he just said and then looked back over to the boys.
 They'd scrambled out of the lake and were now running back toward them, towels slung over their shivering shoulders.
 “Too cold after all, boys?”
 Aidan called toward them, grinning.